Jul 17, 2019

 How many classes are available to the players?

-In SkyWeaver, players are not divided by classes, but by the special types of cards (or Prisms) they choose to build their decks with.
-Right now, we have four Prisms available (Agility, Heart, Strength and Wisdom), with a fifth (Intellect) to be released in future versions.
+In Skyweaver, players are not divided by classes, but by the special types of cards (or Prisms) they choose to build their decks with.
+We have five Prisms available (Agility, Heart, Strength, Intellect, and Wisdom).
+Read about them here.

 Can players use all the cards in their decks?